BLCM/bl3hotfixes/README.md

 Details
 =======

+(I'm numbering hotfixes and patches here based on what's officially announced in the "News" section at borderlands.com, though there have been plenty of smaller hotfixes/patches which haven't been announced in that area.
+Often it'll just be a tweet, or in a few cases a silent update without any announcement at all.
+A bit silly to keep numbering them, really, but I suppose I'll continue regardless...)

 * **2019-09-13**: Borderlands 3 Initial Release (build version `
   OAK-PADDIESEL1-39-CL-2005984`, reported version `1.0.0 CL 2005984` -
   *confirmation needed for reported version*)